turingschool/mod-0-project-fe/section2/reflection.md

 7. What questions do you still have about `if` statements and/or functions?
 What are more examples of apps that use these statements?

+The weather app uses `if` statements by telling the user if it sunny or if it is rainy.
+The Booking.com app uses `if` statements to tell if a room is available or not.

+Can you write a code without an `if` statement?
+How necessary are `if` statements?